Nevada Supreme Court Electronic Filing

 If authorized, how do I e-file with the Nevada Supreme Court?

-Go to the Nevada Supreme Court E-filing System website at https://efile.nvsupremecourt.us.
-Your account must be requested and approved before you can begin e-filing documents.
+Go to the Nevada Supreme Court e-filing system website at http://efile.nvsupremecourt.us to request an account.
+Your request must be approved before you can begin e-filing documents.

 What documents can be e-filed?